Me-Bim-Bi/TIL/Database.md

 score INTEGER
 )
 RETURNS CHAR(2)
-DETERMINISTIC                   -- alltid returnerar samma svar när en mängd parametrar skickas in BEGIN
+DETERMINISTIC                   -- Always returns the same result when a set of parameters is passed in BEGIN
 IF score >= 90 THEN
     RETURN 'A';